Asymptotic Grothendieck groups and c.b.l.f. positive dg-algebras: Introduction

 \section{Introduction}

 Categorification is a trendy research area in mathematics nowadays.
-While most results live in an integral setting, it appears to be not enough to handle all situations, such as in the categorification of the Jones-Wenzl projectors~\cite{frenkelstroppelsussan}, or in the categorification of Verma modules~\cite{naissevaz1,naissevaz2,naissevaz3}.
+In short, the philosophy behind \emph{categorification} is to lift classical objects to the level of categories, turning set elements into objects, functions into functors, equalities into isomorphisms, and revealing a whole new layer of structure achieving these isomorphisms.
+It is particularly relevant when one categorifies representations, turning a vector space into a category and the action (of a group or an algebra) into endofunctors.
+One usually refer to this procedure as \emph{higher representation theory} (see for example \cite{chuangrouquier, FKS, lauda, soergel}).
+Categorification also has applications in low-dimensional topology (see for example \cite{khovanov, webster}) and deep connections with algebraic geometry (see \cite{catgeom} for a nice survey).
+While most results live in an integral setting, it appears to be not enough to handle all situations, such as in the categorification of the Jones-Wenzl projectors~\cite{frenkelstroppelsussan}, or in the categorification of Verma modules~\cite{naissevaz1,naissevaz2,naissevaz3}, which is related by~\cite{naissevaztriply} to Khovanov--Rozansky triply--graded link homology~\cite{KRhomology}.